bstrebel/pimatic-phone/README.md

     the device to push the data to the iCloud.
 A short period increases power consumtion significantly and may drain your batteries.

+- Session ID and cookies are not permanently stored and are recreated at pimatic startup/iOS device initialisation

 As of Rev. 0.4.6 an additional API call _updatePhone_ provides a simple to use interface for **Android** devices running the Tasker APP.
 Download and import the